selinah66/ITP259/README.md

 ## Repository Structure
 The repository is organized into folders for each module or project.
-- lectures/: Contains Jupyter notebooks and code examples from course lectures.
+- Lectures/: Contains PowerPoint slides, Jupyter notebooks and code examples from course lectures.
-- assignments/: Contains code for all homework assignments.
+- Assignments/: Contains code for all homework assignments.
 Each assignment is in its own sub-folder (e.g., assignment1, assignment2).
-- final_project/: Contains the code for major projects.
+- FinalProject/: Contains the code for the two parts of the final project of the course.
 - data/: Datasets used in assignments and projects.
 - requirements.txt: List of all necessary Python libraries and their versions.